mmajcica/DeploySsrs/README.md

 Folders and the inside objects are listed in the configuration file as hierarchical tree structure.

+Folders may be cleaned up to remove old or renamed reports during the deployment by specifying the CleanExistingItems configuration property on the folder configuration.

 Following an example of the configuration file.

 ```xml